jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 Highly recommended.

 Each book in the trilogy is stand-alone, but you'll definitely get the most out of it if you read them all back-to-back.

+# The Oxford History of the French Revolution, by William Doyle

+One of the books I read in the pursuit of my aforementioned desire to know more about the Soviet Union mentioned how ideas of the French Revolution played a big part in the fomenting of the Russian Revolution.
+This made me realize that basically all I know about the French Revolution comes from *A Tale of Two Cities* and one story arc of *The Sandman*, so I decided to do something about that.

+This books was one of the top two recommendations when I went looking for definitive histories of the Revolution, so I started with it.
+It is maybe a tad dry, but it provided a very good overall view of the various factors that lead to the Revolution and the various aftermaths.